-Pressing the livewell key will activate two aerator pumps; pressing this button again will turn off the aeration pumps.
+Pressing the livewell key will activate two aeration pumps, pressing this button again will turn off the aeration pumps.
 Pressing the livewell timer button will automatically turn on the aeration pumps and the timer in the "L" setting.
-The timer can be adjusted in three increments - "L, M, and H".
-The "L" setting is one minute on then two minutes off.
-"M" is five minutes on and one minute off.
-"H" is 15 minutes on and two minutes off.
+The timer can be adjusted in three increments "L, M, and H".
+The "L" setting is 1 minute on and 2 minutes off, "M" is 5 minutes on and 1 minute off, "H" is 15 minutes on and 2 minutes off.
+The aeration system has two pumps.
+Each pump is rated at 6 amps each.